Z3TA/webide/client/plugin/readme.txt

 Encapsulate your plugin into a self calling function to avoid littering the global scope: (function() { ... })();

-Run the editor in devMode: Ctrl + D. Or add "editor.settings.devMode = true" in settings_overload.js
+Run the editor in devMode: Ctrl + D. Or add "EDITOR.settings.devMode = true" in settings_overload.js

 Keep your plugin completely separated/standalone from the other plugins!
-Only complex/intervene with the core files (editor.js or File.js).
+Only interact with the core files (EDITOR.js or File.js).
+Do NOT interface with other modules!

 Do not modify file.text directly.
-Instead add an abstraction layer method to File.js witch properly call file event listeners.
+Instead add an abstraction layer method to File.js which properly call file event listeners.
-Also feel free to add new methods and functions in editor.js and global.js
+Also feel free to add new methods and functions in EDITOR.js and global.js

 Testing
 -------
-Add automatic tests using: editor.addTest(function nameOfYourTest(callback) { .... })
+Add automatic tests using: EDITOR.addTest(function nameOfYourTest(callback) { .... })
 Your test function should trow errors, or call the callback function with argument false, or true if the test succeeded.

 Place the test file(s) in the tests/ folder. (they will be loaded automatically) Encapsulate your test code into a self calling function to avoid littering the global scope: (function() { ... })();
-Or put "editor.addTest" in the plugin's code so it can access private variables.
+Or put "EDITOR.addTest" in the plugin's code so it can access private variables.

 Tips: Write "bug traps" and sanity checks like: if(foo != bar) throw new Error("Expected foo=" + foo + " to equal bar=" + bar);